realazthat/snipinator/README.md

 | ------ | ------------------------- | ------------------------------------------ |
 | Master | [![Build and Test][1]][2] | [![since tagged][6]][10] ![last commit][7] |

 CLI to embed snippets from your python codebase into your `README.md`.
-Uses Jinja2, and Python's AST library.

 ## What